-Low End Mac is a user-supported online resource that has been online since April 7, 1997.
-We cover almost everything Apple: Macs, old and new, and iPhones, iPads, iPods, Apple TV, Apple II, and some other tech as well.
-If you’ve found Low End Mac a helpful resource, please consider making a donation using the Donate button below.
+Low End Mac began as a hobby in April 1997.
+Although it was a successful commercial venture for a while, it is now a user-supported online resource that covers almost everything Apple: Macs, both old and new, and iPhones, iPads, iPods, Apple TV, Apple II, Newton, and some other tech as well – especially vintage stuff.
+If you’ve found Low End Mac a helpful resource, please consider making a donation via PayPal by using the Donate button below.

-This money pays for our mobile service, internet access, hosting, a small portion of household utility bills, insurance, taxes, some back taxes, and PayPal fees ($40-50 per month, on average).
+Funds received help pay for our mobile service, internet access, hosting, a portion of household utility bills, some back taxes, and eBay and PayPal fees.
+We are on eBay as Tech and Collect, since we sell more than just Apple gear through our small online store.

-- A power supply for a dual-processor Power Mac G5.
+- Power supply for a dual-processor Power Mac G5 – one of ours is dead.

-- Someday I’d love to find an affordable Internet service that’s a lot faster and less expensive than U-verse.
+- Someday I’d love to find an affordable Internet service that’s a lot faster and less expensive than Comcast.
+I think we all dream of that!

 If you can help with any of these items, please email me at articles (at) lowendmac (dot) com – and thanks!